 Browse the library stacks, check out the wood library card files, or read some magazines on the lower floor.
 When we were there they had an art and literary exhibition on wildlife in the lower level.

-Providence has some excellent eateries and cafes downtown.
+Providence has some excellent eateries and cafes downtown you can try in this 1 day itinerary.
 We ultimately decided on Kleos, a Greek restaurant that is beautifully decorated.
 The blue walls and white wood is reminiscent of the Greek Islands, and their beef and lamb gyros were top-notch and authentic.
 Their menu includes fresh salads, octopus, a raw bar, roasted chicken, Brizola, and more.

 Other lunch options we considered were Oberlin, an American restaurant; Providence Coal Fired Pizza; and Ken’s Ramen.